 Which conditions can be treated effectively with acupuncture?

 Acupuncture can be used to treat a variety of chronic and acute health problems.
 Some of the conditions managed effectively with acupuncture include migraine headaches, digestive disorders, joint or muscle pain, arthritis, neuropathy of the hands and feet, menopausal symptoms and emotional disorders like depression.

 What can I expect during an acupuncture session?

 Prior to beginning your first acupuncture session, you will meet with the acupuncturist to discuss your health concerns and determine the appropriate care plan.
 When the session begins, you will lie face up, fully clothed.
 The acupuncturist will place between five and 20 needles into key points on the body.
 Although the needles are not painful, you may experience a slight aching sensation or heaviness, which results from the stimulation of the nervous system.
 Some experience immediate symptom relief; however, the number of sessions required will vary based on the condition being treated.

-UK HealthCare patients, family members and staff can take advantage of the services we provide.
+UK HealthCare patients, family members, staff and community members can take advantage of the services we provide.
 Acupuncture is a viable treatment option for anyone interested; there are no physical limitations that inhibit your ability to participate.
 However, patients taking certain medications, such as blood thinners, should notify our acupuncturist prior to treatment.
 Should you have any questions or concerns, please talk to your physician and consult our acupuncturist for more information.